moebqr/moebqr/README.md

 - 👋 Hi, I’m @moebqr
-- 👀 I’m interested in programming, physics and aerospace!
+- 👀 I’m interested in deep learning, and data science!
-- 🌱 I’m currently learning React Native!
+- 🌱 I’m currently learning Tensorflow Extended!
-- 💞️ I’m looking to collaborate on many different things!
+- 🏫 Data Science and Business Analytics student at the University of London.
 - 📫 How to reach me: https://www.twitter.com/moebqr

 <!---